Revolving Credit Facility

 Like all lines of credit, revolving credit for business is calculated on a number of criteria.
 Most important is your credit rating.
 The better it is, the more likely your acceptance and the higher credit limit you’ll be able to access.

 The size of your business will also be taken into account – both in terms of assets, turnover and number of employees.
 But don’t worry, this doesn’t make applying for revolving credit arduous.
-Use our quick application form at the top of this page and one of our advisors will get back to you and take you through the simple steps for acquiring a revolving credit facility.
+Use our quick application form at the top of this page and one of our UK advisors will get back to you and take you through the simple steps for acquiring a revolving credit facility.

 Will revolving line of credit hurt your credit rating?